agile-ts/documentation/docs/quick_start/Vue.md

 ```ts
 MY_FIRST_STATE.set(`Hello World ${++helloWorldCount}`);
 ```
-3️⃣ To bring some life into our small counter application, we update the current State value using the `set()` function every time we press the 'Update State' button.
+3️⃣ To bring some life into our small application, we update the State `value` with the help of the State's `.set()` function on each 'Update State' button press.
+Thereby we increase the external set `helloWorldCount` in ascending order.

 ### 😱 Troubleshooting